zomerfeld/warm_n_fuzzies/README.md

 * An ***External Active GPS Antenna*** (and the correct connectors + adaptors for it) - you can buy Adafruit's or find something on eBay / Amazon
 * A ***power source for the Photon*** - either a 3.7v Lipo Battery, or a regular 5V USB Bank.
-* A ***7-12V High Capacity, High Drain battery pack*** – to run the heating circuits (not a regular 9V) You'll need at least 7000mAh to get the heating pads to really heat up.
+* A ***7-12V High Capacity, High Drain battery pack*** – to run the heating circuits (not a regular 9V)

+  You'll need at least 7000mAh to get the heating pads to really heat up.
 You can use something like [this](http://a.co/99Ji5B1) or A couple of these [18650 Batteries](http://a.co/b3cm1pK)

   ***Make sure you buy ones with circuit protection!
-If they don't say they have it they don't and unprotected batteries of that sort have the potential to burst into fire or explode!***
+If they don't say they have it, they don't.
+  Unprotected batteries of that sort have the potential to burst into fire or explode!***

-  You can swap some of these components with others, but it mightrequire a library or code tweak.
+  You can swap some of these components with others, but it might require a library or code tweak.
   You can also make your own heating pads or swap the output with something like LEDs or Vibration motors.

 ## Libraries